themooserooster/getting-started-with-jekyll/README.md

 tool for building websites and blogs is called Jekyll.
 It's a command line tool for creating websites that handles all the repetitive stuff for you.

 Today, we're going to go over

     * Installing Jekyll in your c9 workspace
     * Creating a new website
     * Writing a blog post
     * Hosting it on GitHub for free

+Jekyll has _WAY_ more features than we can get into in one sitting, so if you want to explore more on your own, checkout <a href="www.jekyllrb.com">the Jekyll website.</a>

 Installation
 ============